 Katie has been having too much fun (we should cut back) visualising the funds for you so we can truly understand where our money is going when we invest.

 We are partly doing this work for us to work out if we have our money in the right place or if we should change our strategy going forwards.
+We actually didn't really know what we were buying when we started to invest in this fun.

 The purpose of this article is to break down the two funds and help you make a choice between them so you can get started on your journey towards financial independence.
 You might get a deeper understanding of investments and index funds along the way too!